 Traffic Rules in Albania

-I have already written a lot briefly in other articles, but I will provide more details here.
-The traffic rules in Albania are practically the same as ours.
-You will hardly notice any difference, making it comfortable for tourists to drive on local roads.
-Here are the main highlights of the Traffic Rules in Albania:
+I’ve briefly touched on traffic rules in other articles, but here I’ll provide detailed information.
+The rules in Albania are practically the same as in many other countries, making it comfortable for tourists to drive here.
+Below are the key highlights:

 • Speed limits:

-• Seat belts must be fastened for all passengers, both front and rear.
-However, the locals tend to ignore this rule, and the police do not enforce it.
+• Seat belts: All passengers, both in the front and back, are required to wear seat belts.
+However, locals tend to ignore this rule, and the police rarely enforce it.

-Speeding: Even exceeding the speed limit by 1 km/h is considered a violation.
-Although there are few radars in the country, they do exist.
+Speeding: Even exceeding the speed limit by 1 km/h is technically a violation.
+Although there aren’t many speed cameras, some do exist.

 traffic rules in albania

-• Driving without low beam headlights on during the night or fog.
+• Driving without low beams at night or in fog

 Important to know:

-If you rent a car, any fines captured by cameras or parking tickets will be sent directly to the rental company the next day.
-They will forward it to you on your phone, and it’s your responsibility to pay the fine at any bank and send the receipt back to the rental agency.
-In Albania, they offer a 20% discount if you pay the fine within 5 days from the violation date.
+If you rent a car, fines for parking violations or speeding caught by cameras will be sent directly to the rental company the next day.
+They will forward the fine to you via email.
+You need to pay the fine at any bank and send the receipt back to the rental company.
+Albania offers a 20% discount if the fine is paid within five days of the violation.

 • For more information on Albania’s currency, where to exchange money, using cards, and more, check out this comprehensive article.